 Howard Schultz has been at the helm of Starbucks leadership for more than two decades in total.
-He is rightly credited for making the business the world’s largest coffee retailer with 12,711 company-operated stores and 12,374 licensed stores in 75 countries employing 254,000 people
+He is rightly credited for making the business the world’s largest coffee retailer with 17133 company-operated stores and 16700 licensed stores in 84 markets employing 254,000 people.

 Leadership style exercised at Starbucks can be classified as servant leadership and it has been efficiently applied by Howard Schultz.
 Employees are placed at the centre of the business and their contribution is generously compensated in tangible and intangible means.
 “One former Starbucks worker noted that “nobody at Starbucks ever ordered anyone to do anything.
 It was always: ‘Would you do me a favor?’
 Or something similar.”

-Starbucks Corporation Report contains a full analysis of Starbucks leadership.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Starbucks.
+Starbucks Corporation Report contains the above analysis of Starbucks leadership.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Starbucks.
 Moreover, the report contains analyses of Starbucks business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Starbucks marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Starbucks marketing strategy, ecosystem and addresses issues of corporate social responsibility.